Spriting guide

 Revamps

-Revamping is basically the art of taking a sprite from one of the older games and recoloring/shading it to the quality of an Advance counterpart.
-Newbies in the field do this simply as if they were doing a slightly more complicated version of a recolor - they replace the colors, though using different colors for the different parts, save it and call it a revamp.
+Revamping is basically the art of taking a sprite from one of the pre-Advance games and recoloring/shading it to resemble its post-Advance counterparts.
+Newbies in the field do this simply as if they were doing a slightly more complicated version of a recolor - they replace the colors, if expanding the palette a little bit, save it and call it a revamp.
+It isn't.

 The Rules of Revamping